 The Spread of the Greek Philosophy

-The reason that these ideals towards women did not spread is because neither Sparta or Egypt offered and philosophical heritage to the world as Greece did.
+The reason that these ideas towards women did not spread is that neither Sparta or Egypt offered and philosophical heritage to the world as Greece did.
 Therefore, their respective philosophies about women remained confined to their respective locations, that is, it remained local.

 Alexander the Great

-The thought of women in Rome during Paul’s time were similar to those in Athens, particularly the Stoics.
+The thought of women in Rome during Paul?s time was similar to those in Athens, particularly the Stoics.
 Boys were favored over girls (daughters).
 The women in Rome did have more freedom than those in Athens, however.

 Interpretation of Adam and Eve and the Fall